 Sony FE 50 mm f/1.8

-I love the bokeh of the Christmas lights in this shot of Maverick.
+The bokeh of the Christmas lights in this shot of Maverick made me very happy.
 I also took some shots of the family and may actually begin to enjoy portrait photography with this lens’s capabilities.

 Nature and landscape photography.